-2.3.6.
+2.6.5.
 Iwi Consultation

-There is extensive consultation with iwi at the early phrase of the project.
-Furthermore, Te Hira has been tasked to prepare a Cultural Impact Assessment report to address any potential impact from the project.
-Please refer to the Cultural Impact Assessment report for more information.
+There is extensive consultation with iwi at the early phases of the project.
+Furthermore, Te Hira has been tasked to prepare a Cultural Impact Assessment report to address any potential impacts.
+Please refer to the Cultural Impact Assessment prepared by Te Hira for more information.

-2.4.
+2.7.
 Geotechnical Investigation and Management

-Various Geotechnical report have been provided by CMW to support the fast-track resources consent application.
-The recommendations of which have been incorporated into the civil design and construction methodology.
+A geotechnical investigation report has been prepared by CMW on 22nd May 2025, to support the fast-track resources consent application.
+The geotechnical recommendations have been adopted with the civil design and construction methodology.
+Please refer to the Geotechnical Investigation Report for more information.

-The Geotechnical reports advise that, based on the available ground investigation, excavations are expected to be able to be carried out using conventional earth working equipment, such as excavators, bulldozers, and scrapers.
+The Geotechnical ground investigations, excavations can be carried out using conventional earth working equipment, such as excavators, bulldozers, and scrapers.